 Primarily for biology majors; will include a historical review of great works and concepts in biology and appraisals of current works and trends.

-Also covered will be information retrieval sources and systems for personal research purposes.
+Auburn University at Montgomer y Also covered will be information retr ieval sources and systems for per - sonal research purposes.

-- Independent Study (1-5; may be repeated for a maximum of 10 hours).
+- 698. Independent Study (1-5; may be repeated for a maximum of 10 hours).
 Pr., Graduate standing and departmental approval.
 For the superior student studying in biology.
 Library and/or practical experience in approved topics or projects to be completed with a term paper or report. - 699.
 Seminar in Biology (1).
 Pr., Required of all majors; open to all minors.
 Graduate standing or departmental approval.
 Lectures, discussions, literature reviews by staff, students, and guest speakers.
 Suggest enrollment at same time in BI 695.
 This course may be taught concurrently with BI 499.